 Our favourite rooms

-We love the super-spacious Great House Veranda suites, decorated in chic shades of cream and caramel.
+We love the super-spacious Sanchaya Suite, decorated in chic shades of cream and caramel.
 Each room has an enormous private veranda with padded sunloungers and a guaranteed view of the sea.
 The bamboo-clad, one-bedroom villas in the Lawan Village are ideal for privacy-seeking couples: looking out over a man-made lagoon, each one has a king-size bed draped in romantic, white-linen hangings.

 The Sanchaya Spa has a choice of indoor and outdoor treatment rooms (in case you can’t bear to miss a minute of the sunshine).
-Try the herbal massage – which uses locally-grown fresh ginger – while sipping on a steaming cup of the hotel’s own-blend, chakra-balancing tea, or opt for the invigorating Kawasaki Massage to boost the complexion and reduce crows feet.
-There’s also a high-tech gym open round the clock, with personal trainers on hand to help hone your technique
+Treatments use all-natural Sodashi products: try a massage with heated volcanic stones or the signature Samadara ultimate age-defying facial, which includes a rose-quartz-crystal massage, for fresh dewy skin.
+There’s also a high-tech gym open round the clock, with personal trainers on hand to help hone your technique.

 Silk pyjamas for in-room lounging are a must; pack your best sarongs and beachwear labels for posing by the infinity pool.